top of page

 Share your point of view AFTER you’ve let him share his.
 Not before.

-Comment below - have you’ve caught yourself trying hard to impart wisdom instead of listening to your son and what he’s learning?
-Do you notice yourself wanting to cut him off less and listen more?
-Would love to hear.
+Have you caught yourself trying hard to impart wisdom instead of listening to your son and the wisdom he’s learning?
+Do you notice yourself cutting him off less and listening more?

 bottom of page